 Ninety percent of break-in prevention is physical security.
-If your complex is secured and unauthorized entry is made difficult, lengthy, noisy, and visible, possibilities of a successful robbery are retained to a minimum.
+If your complex is secured and unauthorized entry is made difficult, lengthy, noisy, and visible, the possibilities of a successful robbery are minimal.
 The robber will want your business and look for a much easier target.

-PREVENTION LOCKS On all outside entryways and inside security doors must be double-cylinder deadbolts with moveable collars.
-The deadbolt ought to have at least one-inch toss containing a solidified steel insert and safeguarded by a lock guard.
+PREVENTION LOCKS: All outside entryways and inside security doors must be double-cylinder deadbolts with moveable collars.
+The deadbolt should have at least a one-inch toss containing a solidified steel insert and be safeguarded by a lock guard.

 DOORS (all outside or security doors) must be of a concrete building, metal lined, and protected with heavy metal crossbars.
 Jams around doors need to be healthy.
 All exposed hinges ought to be pinned to prevent removal.

-LIGHTS must provide optimum exposure, both inside and out, with those outdoors having vandal-proof covers over the lights and source of power.
-The whole boundary needs to be well lit, especially the area around doors and other possible entry points.
+LIGHTS must provide optimum exposure, inside and out, with those outdoors having vandal-proof covers over the lights and power source.
+The boundary must be well-lit, especially around doors and other possible entry points.

-A certified alarm company ought to supply the ALARM SYSTEM with a central tracking station.
+A certified alarm company should supply the ALARM SYSTEM with a central tracking station.
 Inspect the alarm daily, and advertise its presence to discourage break-ins.

 CASH REGISTER needs to be kept in plain view from outside the building to be easily kept an eye on and exposed when empty and not in use.

-SAFE needs to be fire-resistant, burglar resistant, anchored safely, and in plain view.
+SAFE needs to be fire-resistant, burglar-resistant, anchored safely, and in plain view.
 Leave it revealed when it is empty, and use it to lock up prized possessions when closed.
-Modification the combination whenever somebody with access to it leaves your employment.
+Modification is the combination whenever somebody with access to it leaves your employment.

 BUILDING EXTERIOR ought to be examined, consisting of the roof, cellar, and walls.
 Secure all openings.